 2. A contemporary kitchen extension for £60,000

 Originally, this kitchen was impractically small for the four-bedroom detached house that it serviced and the growing Lewis-Pierpoint family.
 They made good use of the third of an acre that their house is set in, taking out a chunk of the vast garden in order to extend their tiny kitchen.

 High-gloss blue units and contemporary, white surfaces bounce light around the room from the bi-fold doors opposite the kitchen island, making it the perfect place for family dinners.
 In total, £60,000 was spent on creating the perfect family kitchen.

 3. A £66,000 kitchen extension filled with antiques

 When Angela Hart and Richard Rush first laid eyes on this regency cottage, they knew the small galley kitchen wasn’t going to be big enough for them.
-As part of a two-storey project, the couple knocked through the downstairs bathroom and extended into the garden.
+As part of a two-storey extension project, the couple knocked through the downstairs bathroom and extended into the garden.

 They didn’t want to spend a fortune on a kitchen that would, inevitably, be tired and out of date in 15 years, so they opted for antique furniture that was cost effective and would last a lifetime.
 For about £66,000 they created a quirky kitchen that would stand the test of time.

 4. Extending a galley kitchen for £78,000

 Like many 1940s homes, this one had a tiny kitchen that was far too small for a property of its size.
 The solution was to extend and open out the back of the house with vast bi-fold doors.
 Minimalist white units, along with white walls and ceiling, make the room feel even bigger than it already is.
 A use of dark wooden flooring and a charcoal feature wall creates contrast and enhances the space.
-Despite its size, this extension was achieved for just £78,000.
+Despite its size, this single storey extension was achieved for just £78,000.

 5. £98,000 for an industrial kitchen in London